prakhyat274/newshub/README.md

     npm start
     ```

-This will launch the React News App on your local machine.
+This will launch the NewsHub App on your local machine.
 You can access it by opening your web browser and navigating to http://localhost:3000.

 ## Configuration

-The React News App uses environment variables to configure the application.
+The NewsHub App uses environment variables to configure the application.
 The API key for the News API is stored in the `.env.local` file.
 Make sure to replace `your-api-key` with your actual API key.

 ### Dependencies

-The React News App relies on the following dependencies:
+The NewsHub App relies on the following dependencies:

 - React: JavaScript library for building user interfaces.
 - Bootstrap: CSS framework for responsive and mobile-first web development.
-- react-bootstrap: React components for Bootstrap.
 - react-router-dom: React library for handling routing in a single-page application.

 These dependencies are automatically installed when running `npm install`.

 ## API Usage

-The React News App uses the News API to fetch news articles.
+The NewsHub App uses the News API to fetch news articles.
 It supports the following API endpoints:

 - Top headlines: Fetches the top headlines from various sources.